The Castles of the Crusades

 Crusader Castles from The Norman Conquests of Sicily and Southern Italy

 Sicily has long been a hotspot for conflict and conquest.
-After the fall of the Roman Empire, Sicily eventually became controlled by Arab invaders that founded the Emirate of Sicily.
+After the fall of the Roman Empire, Sicily eventually became controlled by Arab invaders who founded the Emirate of Sicily.
 The island would then be invaded yet again by the Normans, who had recently gained a foothold in Southern Italy.
 The Normans first invaded in 1061 and would conquer the entire island over the next few years.
 The Normans built several fortifications in an attempt to secure possession of Sicily, and their rule eventually lead to the foundation of the Kingdom of Sicily in 1130.

 1. Erice Cathedral (Chiesa Madre) – Erice, Sicily, Italy